MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 ---
-title: "Tracking percentiles"
+title: "Percentile calculation"
-description: "How to efficiently track percentiles in Materialize."
+description: "How to use histograms to efficiently calculate percentiles in Materialize."
 menu:
   main:
     parent: 'sql-patterns'